-The department's courses provide a strong intellectual foundation for students preparing to enter the profession of teaching or for those interested in study in the field of education.
 The department's courses also emphasize research-based instructional strategies that help all learners.

 The department offers majors with four distinct tracks.
 The elementary track concentrates on elementary school teaching, and the secondary track focuses on secondary school teaching in a variety of content areas.
 A third track prepares students to teach music, art, or world languages in K-12 classrooms.
 The fourth track is a Social Science Education program, which prepares students to teach a range of social science courses at the middle or secondary level.
 Completing the requirements in any of the tracks does not by itself qualify students for teacher certification.
 Students must also be recommended by the department for certification and complete the teacher licensure requirements set by the Illinois State Board of Education Standards.
 These requirements include passing all Illinois Certification Tests.